Imago Dei Art Gallery & Social Space

 The space is available to host wine tastings, art exhibits, workshops, lectures, book and poetry readings and more.
 An on-site institutional kitchen is available for catering, chef's tasting evenings, and receptions.

 Imago Gallery, in the Great Hall at 1668 Bush Street, hosted it’s first art opening in December 2017, featuring local San Francisco artist, Anthony Anchundo.
-It is now preparing to host its first group show, May 1st through June 15th, 2018, called Pre-Figured.
+It is now exhibiting its first group show, May 1st through June 15th, 2018, called Pre-Figured.

 Pre-Figured: Bay Area Figurative Artists, May 1-June 15, 2018